axisnamir/Fedora-Pre-built-Virtual-Machine-For-Virtualbox/README.md

 Sorry we will not make ubuntu releases anymore Since fedora is cutting-edge We also cant give asahi becuase you could do it on apple sliicon macs Since WSL Is terminal we will not do
-Let me decide that i will use ultramine And Deepin for debian We will create facebook page
+Let me decide that i will use ultramine
+We will create facebook page
 Also i will do nobara